Menu Close

 1. Purchasing Power of the Ngultrum – National Level

 The purchasing power of the Ngultrum, as measured by CPI, stood at Nu.
-54.6 as of February 2025 as compared to December 2012.
+54.4 as of March 2025 as compared to December 2012.
 This means, Nu.
-100 in February 2025 is worth only Nu.54.6 at December 2012 prices.
-The Purchasing Power of the Ngultrum has eroded by 3.27 percent in the last year (from February 2024 to February 2025) due to price increases in the economy.
+100 in March 2025 is worth only Nu.54.4 at December 2012 prices.
+The Purchasing Power of the Ngultrum has eroded by 3.40 percent in the last year (from March 2024 to March 2025) due to price increases in the economy.

 For detailed information, please visit our website at https://www.nsb.gov.bt/publications/price-statistic/consumer-price-index/